AirWalk-Digital/airview/packages/airview-cms/README.md

 ### useCMSViewportOffset

-Airview CMS presents a persistant toolbar as part of the UI; this topbar is positioned outside of the document flow and will require an offet in your UI to prevent content being obscured from view.
+Airview CMS presents a persistant toolbar as part of the UI; this topbar is positioned outside of the document flow and will require an offset in your UI to prevent content being obscured from view.

 A hook is available that will return an integer value with the required toolbar offset.